 Lacecaps are the same, except in warmer areas it’s best to snip off the flower heads once they’ve faded to stop plants putting their energy into producing seeds.
 In cooler areas, lacecaps are less inclined to produce seeds.

 Early Spring bloomers like lilac and rhododendrons produce their flowers on old wood.
 Prune in late Spring as soon as they finish flowering.
 Don’t prune too late in the growing season or during Winter as you may remove flower buds, decreasing the amount of flowers for the next Spring.

 Plants that bloom in summer such as crepe myrtle, produce flowers on new growth from the current season.
 Prune in Winter while they’re dormant, or in early Spring before they push out their new growth.

-The best time to prune a camellia is immediately after it has stopped blooming, which will most likely be in May or June depending on the variety.
+The best time to prune a camellia is immediately after it has stopped blooming, which will most likely be in mid winter depending on the variety.
 Pruning at other times will not harm the plant, but it may remove some of the blossom buds for next year.

 Snipping off spent flowers throughout the growing season prompts more blooms.
 Let the last roses of Summer wither on the canes.
 This allows plants to prepare for Winter by developing hips.

 Roses such as floribundas, hybrid tea and miniatures, bloom on new wood and benefit from removing half to two thirds of the plant’s height, and all but 3 to five canes.

 Climbers bloom on old wood, so wait until after the flowers fade before you cut back canes older than a few years.
 Prune for a balance of old and new canes.

 Shrub and old garden roses need only a light prune to remove old or weak stems or to maintain shape.